 Where are the journals?
 Are they all on the 6th floor?

-Most general law reviews are on the 6th floor, arranged alphabetically between the call numbers of K1 and K30.
+Most recent general law reviews are on the 6th floor, arranged alphabetically between the call numbers of K1 and K30.
+(Older issues have been moved to offsite storage.)
 However, many journals, including those focused on a specific area of law and those not directly law-related, are shelved with books on the same subjects.
 Always check the online catalog before concluding that the journal is not in the library.

 The call number of this book starts with a three-digit number rather than with letters.
 Where is it?

 The Rinn Law Library uses Library of Congress call numbers, which always begin with one to three letters followed by a string of numbers.
 The other DePaul libraries use the Dewey Decimal System of classification, which always begins with a three-digit number.
 Check the location of the book in the catalog.
 If it has a Dewey number and the location says Loop Campus, it is in the DePaul Library on the 10th floor of DePaul Center.
 If it says Lincoln Park, it is in the Richardson Library on the Lincoln Park campus.

 Where can I go for help finding information?